networknt/light-doc/content/en/getting-started/_index.md

 can find many example projects at a separate repo [light-example-4j][] and start by copying one of them.

-There are folders in light-example-4j that contains examples:
+There are folders in light-example-4j that contains examples like:

 * rest folder container examples built on top of light-rest-4j framework
 * graphql folder contains examples built on top of light-graphql-4j framework
 * hybrid folder contains examples built on top of light-hybrid-4j framework
 * eventuate folder contains examples built on top of light-eventuate framework

+**To get started, check out the [Quick Start][] page, to gain a general knowledge of how our Light-4j platform can be used and built upon.**

 ### Tutorials

 Follow the [microservices tutorial][] to build multiple services that communicate each other.
-The source code for the tutorial can be found at [https://github.com/networknt/light-example-4j][]
+The source code for the tutorial can be found at [https://github.com/networknt/light-example-4j]

 * api_a is calling api_b and api_c
 * api_b is calling api_d